 What are the committee hearings?

 The House Select Committee investigating the January 6, 2021, US Capitol riot scheduled a series of hearings to present its findings to the public.
 The hearings will feature live witness testimony and pre-recorded testimony obtained by the committee during its 11-month investigation.

 The committee previously held a public testimony in July 2021.
 Capitol Hill and Washington DC law enforcement officers provided their accounts of what happened on the day of the attack.
-The testimony kicked off the committee’s investigation—accumulating to the June 2022 hearings.
+The testimony kicked off the committee’s investigation—accumulating to the June and July 2022 hearings.

 Want more TV news coverage?

 Subscribe to CableTV.com’s email newsletter for the latest TV event viewing guides, entertaining takes, and money-saving promotions.

 January 6 committee hearings schedule